 The RAC’s Williams added: ‘With inflation hitting household budgets on all sides the fact that transport is routinely the single biggest area of household expenditure, according to Government statistics, will make forecourt price hikes particularly hard because for most households those transport costs are associated with running a car.

 ‘While higher pump prices may make more people consider switching to electric cars that’s not a realistic overnight fix.
 In the short term the best most of us can do is look for ways to drive less, perhaps by sharing trips, perhaps by building on two years of covid restrictions to work from home, and when we do drive to go easy on the throttle.’

 UK petrol prices: at a record high

 The May 2022 peak comes after years of sustained increases, charted by the RAC’s Fuel Watch, a study which collects data from across the UK (below), including retail, wholesale and supermarket pumps.

 What can you do right now?

-Driving more economically will alleviate the pain somewhat, as will moving to a more economical ICE or hybrid car.
+Driving more economically will alleviate the pain somewhat, as will moving to a more economical or hybrid car.
 If your usage suits, it may even be worth switching to an electric car, which have cheaper running costs.